-Terminal users or potential terminal users may participate to an allocation window (subscription window or auction window) or an open season organized by Fluxys LNG for purposes of allocating the available capacities.
+Terminal users or potential terminal users may participate to an allocation window (subscription window or auction window or a combination of both) or an open season organized by Fluxys LNG for purposes of allocating the available capacities.

-Capacities that are not allocated can, after the allocation window or open season, be subscribed by terminal users on a "first committed-first served" basis.
+Capacities that are not allocated can, after the allocation window or open season, be subscribed by terminal users via an auction window or on a "first committed-first served" basis.